-Please Note: Each officer present at an incident involving a use of force tactic must submit a use of Force form therefore the number of forms submitted will be greater than the number of incidents involving use of force tactics.
+Each officer present at an incident involving a use of force tactic must submit a use of force form, therefore the number of forms submitted will be greater than the number of incidents involving use of force tactics.
 There is currently no robust mechanism to identify the precise number of individual incidents involving use of force.

 Each officer will complete a use of force form by ticking individual tactics used in any one incident.
 The options on the forms are set by the Home Office.